xuankimtran/docs-1/pages/katalon-studio/docs/Install-packed-extension-chrome.md

 > Requirements:
 >
 >* Katalon Studio version 8.0.5 or higher.
 >* A Chrome Profile.
+Find more information here: [Share Chrome with others](https://support.google.com/chrome/answer/2364824/share-chrome-with-others-computer).

 On some environments, unpacked extensions are disabled as a security feature.
-In that case, using Web Recorder utility with Chrome prompts this error: "Loading the unpacked extension is disabled by the administrators."
+In that case, using the Record utility with Chrome prompts this error: "Loading the unpacked extension is disabled by the administrators."

 It is possible to use the packed extension **Katalon Record Utility** as an alternative.
 The extension is available on the Google Chrome store.

-This article will show you how to install the extension, configure your profile, and use this alternative recording method when using the Record feature in Katalon Studio.
+This article will show you how to install the extension, configure your profile, and use this alternative to Record in Katalon Studio.

 > Notes: This utility is associated to your Chrome Profile, which means you can only have one active session at any given time.